 - To ensure to comply with the company’s staffing policies, procedures, and regulations

 - To ensure a constant corporate image across hiring drives.

 Students pursuing PGDM in Human Resource Management have the option of the role of a Corporate Trainer after graduation.
 You, as a corporate trainer, would be required to mentor, train, and helps professionally develop other employees in the organization.
 A student pursuing MBA in HR would be considered a successful corporate trainer if he manages to deliver training to groups and individuals in an engaging, instructive manner and helps evaluate and document trainees’ performance.

 Everyday Tasks of a Corporate Trainer

 - To plan, develop, revise and deliver training to employees to meet the current/future corporate trends and needs of the organization.

-- To analyse potential training gaps strategically and implement programs to address the gap.
+- To analyze potential training gaps strategically and implement programs to address the gap.

 - To identify and assess all external sources of training materials and courses.

-- To improve the productivity of the employees by highlight the issues and drive changes in tools, training and employee behaviour.
+- To improve the productivity of the employees by highlight the issues and drive changes in tools, training, and employee behavior.

 - To shape the curricula so that it meets the need of supervisors and employees

-As a Compensation Manager, a student pursuing MBA in HR is responsible for analysing, establishing and maintaining an organization’s pay system.
+As a Compensation Manager, a student pursuing MBA in HR is responsible for analyzing, establishing, and maintaining an organization’s pay system.
 To successfully achieve these tasks, a compensation manager has to understand the current and upcoming corporate markets for employee pay and benefits.
 Also, they must ensure that the pay scale is fair and impartial to retain and hire employees.